1. WHAT IS SULAPAC® MADE OF?

 The main components of Sulapac® are wood and plant-based binders.
 Sulapac Universal and Sulapac Premium are 100% bio-based materials.
 All Sulapac® materials are made from sustainably sourced, GMO-free raw materials that are food contact approved (EU).
 The wood ingredient comes from wood industry’s processing side streams.
 The bio-based material content in all our recipes is maximized.

 2. WHAT CAN SULAPAC® BE USED FOR?

 Sulapac® is a sustainable alternative for conventional plastic.
 Although not all plastic can or should be replaced, the number of possibilities is vast.
-Sulapac® can be used as packaging for everything from cosmetics to foodstuff to gift boxes and more.
-There are also countless application possibilities outside of packaging: Sulapac Universal material is suitable for rigid products such as clothing hangers, personal care items, and more – your imagination is the limit.
-The Sulapac Straw material can be adopted by existing straw manufacturers to replace plastic straws.
-It is a great example of a product that can have a substantial positive impact on the environment.
+Sulapac® can be used as packaging for everything from cosmetics to foodstuff and jewelry.
+There are also countless application possibilities outside of packaging: Sulapac Universal material is suitable for rigid products such as clothing hangers, personal care items, rocket cones and more – your imagination is the limit.
+Have you already tested the Sulapac® straw?

 3. HOW CAN MY COMPANY START USING SULAPAC®?